telerik/blazor-docs/components/grid/state.md

 ### Get Current Columns Visibility, Order, Field

-The `ColumnStates` field of the state object provides you with information about the current state of the grid columns.
-It contains the following fields:
+The `ColumnStates` property of the GridState object provides you with information about the current state of the Grid columns.
+It contains the following properties:

 Field | Type | Description